stitchdata/docs/_saas-integrations/ga4/v1/ga4-v1.md

       2. To track a report, click the **checkbox** next to the report's name.
 You'll be redirected to a page with a list of metrics and dimensions available for replication.
       3. Select the metrics and dimensions you want to include in the report.
 When making your selections, keep the following in mind:

-         - **You can select up to 10 metrics and 9 dimensions per report.** Stitch automatically sets the `date` dimension, so technically you can only select 8 other dimensions.
-This limit is imposed by Google and can't be changed or worked around.
-When you reach this limit, you won't be able to make any other selections until you de-select a metric or dimension.
+         - **You can select up to 10 metrics and 9 dimensions per report.** This limit is imposed by Google and can't be changed or worked around.
-         - **Metric and dimension combinations are subject to Google's compatibility rules.** When you select a metric or dimension, all other metrics and dimensions incompatible with the selection will be greyed out.
-To test your combos before selecting them in Stitch, use [Google's Dimensions & Metrics Explorer](https://ga-dev-tools.web.app/ga4/dimensions-metrics-explorer/){:target="new"}.
+         - **Metric and dimension combinations are subject to Google's compatibility rules.** To test your combos before selecting them in Stitch, use [Google's Dimensions & Metrics Explorer](https://ga-dev-tools.web.app/ga4/dimensions-metrics-explorer/){:target="new"}.
          - **Custom metrics and dimensions** will display as either `ga:metric` or `ga:dimension`.

            How a custom dimension will look in your {{ integration.display_name }} console: